AnGabrio/missingHE/README.md

 ``` r
 devtools::install_github("AnGabrio/missingHE", build_vignettes = TRUE)
 ```
 The optional argument `build_vignettes = TRUE` allows to install the vignettes of the package locally on your computer.
-These consist in brief tutorials to guid the user on how to use and customise the models in `missingHE` using different functions of the package.
-Once the package is installed, they can be accessed by using the command
+These consist in brief tutorials to guide the user on how to use and customise the models in `missingHE` using different functions of the package.
+Once the package is installed, they can be accessed using the command

 ``` r
 utils::browseVignettes(package = "missingHE")